 Are there signs I should look for?

-If you notice any of these signs, you should have your child examined by a trained healthcare professional:
+If you see any of these signs, you should have your child checked by a healthcare worker:

 - Your child does not move their leg normally

 - Your child leans to one side when they stand or walk (uneven leg length)